 Long-lived assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to future net cash flows expected to be generated.
 Impairment charges are recognized at the amount by which the carrying amount of an asset exceeds the fair value of the asset.
 Assets to be disposed of are reported at the lower of the carrying amount or the fair value less costs to sell.
-The Company has not recognized any impairment of long-lived assets.
+The Company has not recognized any impairment of long-lived assets for the years ended September 30, 2017 and 2016